dbryar/dice-roll/README.md

 ### Features

 - Simple syntax for specifying the number and type of dice to roll.
-- Roll any quantity of dice, with or without a modifer.
+- Roll any quantity of dice, with or without a modifier.
 - Get a total result, or an array of results representing each roll.
 - Static helpers for min/max possibilities, and single roll.
 - Class helpers for min/max results, counts, and result filtering